 It also motivates the person responsible for the property to correct the issue that caused your fall, which can protect other people from a similar experience.

-Most of the time people will realize right away if there are soft tissue injuries, like sprains or strains, or broken bones in the wake of a slip-and-fall.
+Most of the time, people will immediately realize if there are soft tissue injuries, like sprains or strains or broken bones in the wake of a slip-and-fall.
 However, hairline fractures may not be obvious right away.
 Traumatic brain injuries can also take some time to generate symptoms after an accident.
-Combine the delayed onset of symptoms with the rush of adrenaline common in this kind of accident, and you may overlook an injury in your rush to move on from the fall.
+Combine the delayed onset of symptoms with the adrenaline rush common in this accident, and you may overlook an injury in your rush to move on from the fall.

-Reporting the fall, even if you don’t have symptoms right away, is the best move.
-It ensures that if you do develop serious symptoms in the upcoming days that there is a record of the fall that caused them.
+The best move is to report the fall, even if you don’t have symptoms immediately.
+It ensures that if you develop serious symptoms in the upcoming days, there is a record of the fall that caused them.
 Without that record, you may struggle with any attempt to secure compensation for those injuries after symptoms do arise.

-It’s common to brush off minor symptoms and to try to tough it out after an accident.
-However, given that slip-and-fall incidents send over a million people in the United States to the emergency room each year, it’s in your best interest to treat this accident as something potentially serious.
+It’s common to brush off minor symptoms and try to tough them out after an accident.
+However, given that slip-and-fall incidents send over a million people in the United States to the emergency room each year, it’s in your best interest to treat this accident as potentially serious.

-A doctor can help you determine if there could be a TBI or other serious injury as the result of your slip-and-fall.
+A doctor can help you determine if there could be a TBI or other serious injury resulting from your slip-and-fall.
 That first appointment can also ensure that you have a record that ties the initial accident to the symptoms you develop over time.
 If you seek compensation via a personal injury lawsuit or an insurance claim against a premises liability policy, a record at the place of the accident and with local medical professionals will help you develop your claim.